What is chemotherapy?

 Avoid spicy or greasy foods or foods with strong odours if these contribute to nausea.

-If you have diarrhoea you could become dehydrated, so it’s important to have an adequate fluid intake.
+If you have persistent vomiting or diarrhoea you could become dehydrated, so it’s important to have an adequate fluid intake.
 Let your doctor know if the diarrhoea or vomiting is severe or persistent so that effective medications can be prescribed to remedy this.

 Some chemotherapy drugs can cause nerve pain, or tingling and even numbness, particularly in the hands and feet.
 This is known as peripheral neuropathy.
 For most people this resolves after treatment but may sometimes persist for months, and occasionally becomes a long-term problem.
 Always tell your oncology team if this is happening to you during treatment.